wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

 Available options to verify the hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two options to register the agent using host verification:
+There are two options to register the Wazuh agent using host verification:

 .. tabs::

- .. group-tab:: Registration with Manager verification
+ .. group-tab:: Registration with Wazuh manager verification

-   To verify the Wazuh manager using SSL, create an SSL certificate and sign it using the :ref:`Certificate of Authority (CA) <host-verification-registration>` created in the previous section.
-This will allow the agents to ensure that they are connected to the correct manager during the registration service.
+   To verify the Wazuh manager using SSL, create an SSL certificate and sign it using the Certificate of Authority (CA) created in the previous section.
+This will allow the Wazuh agents to ensure that they are connected to the correct Wazuh manager during the registration service.

    .. image:: ../../images/manual/managing-agents/SSLregister1.png
       :align: center
       :width: 100%

-   **Manager**
+   **Wazuh manager**

-   Follow these steps in the Wazuh manager host:
+   Follow these steps in the Wazuh manager's host:

-   1. Create the configuration file ``req.conf``, replacing ``<manager_IP>`` with the hostname or the IP address of the Wazuh server where the agents are going to be registered.
+   1. Create the configuration file ``req.conf``, replacing ``<manager_IP>`` with the hostname or the IP address of the Wazuh server where the Wazuh agents are going to be registered.
 The configuration file could be as follows:

        .. code-block:: console